| Exploiting Relational Database Technology in GISPeter Batty, July 1990(For a scanned PDF version of the original article, 1.26MB,

 attribute information in a standard database management

+system, often a relational one.
 Various reasons are cited for this

 approach, the most important of which is generally agreed to